CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

 ### Estimated Duration: 60 Minutes

-## Lab scenario
+## Lab Scenario

-The Azure Cosmos DB Emulator is a local tool that emulates the Azure Cosmos DB service for development and testing.
-The emulator supports the NoSQL API and can be used in place of the cloud service when developing code using the Azure SDK for .NET.
+The Azure Cosmos DB Emulator is a local tool that simulates the Azure Cosmos DB service for development and testing.
+It supports the NoSQL API and allows you to build and test applications without using the cloud service.

-In this lab, you'll connect to the Azure Cosmos DB Emulator from the Azure SDK for .NET.
+In this lab, you will connect to the Azure Cosmos DB Emulator using the Azure SDK for .NET.

 ## Lab objectives